 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Use empty gallon milk jugs for back yard planting season.
 The rabbits would eat all our new pepper plants.
 The only way to keep them away was to cut off the bottom and top of the milk jug and bury the wide bottom part in the ground a couple inches.

 In the summer months, I have always kept plastic milk containers filled with water hidden behind group planters, so I do not have to go far when I water the pots.
 Now that we have a hosepipe ban, this is a good idea.
-That's why I want to share it with you.
-Fill if you want to with old washing up water or just add some feed.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.